lazos97/RestaurantApp/README.md

    Go to Terminal > New Terminal.
 Click Split Terminal to open a second terminal side by side.
 Then, in each terminal run the following commands:

-   First Terminal (Back-End): cd ./restaurant-server npm install
+   First Terminal (Back-End): cd ./restaurant-server npm i

-   Second Terminal (Front-End): cd ./restaurant npm install
+   Second Terminal (Front-End): cd ./restaurant npm i

    Start the Application Once dependencies are installed and the IP is set: